What is obsidian?

 It is either jet black or a glistening gray, depending on which direction it is cut.
 It is also found in a golden black colour.

 Obsidian was discovered in Ethiopia by the Roman explorer Obsidius.

 It has been found to have been used by Neolithic man 700,000 years ago.

-It can be used to make extremely sharp knives much sharper than is possible with steel, with a cutting edge of just 3 nanometers wide.
+It can be used to make extremely sharp knives much sharper than is possible with steel, with a cutting edge of just 3 nanometres wide.

 Not surprisingly, it has been used to make many types of weapons and tools in the past.
-Today it is used mainly in jewelry and ornaments.
+Today it is used mainly in Jewellery and ornaments.